A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Parallel Batch-Dynamic Binary Heap

 \section{Parallel Batch-Dynamic Binary Heap}

-One of the key components in parallelizing our closest pair algorithm is a parallel heap that supports batch updates (inserts and deletes) and finding the minimum element (find-min) efficiently.
-We could implement a parallel heap using a parallel binary search tree, which supports a batch of $m$ updates to a set of $n$ elements in $O(m\log (n+m))$ work and $O(\log (n+m))$ depth~\cite{CLRS}.
-However, a binary search tree supports more functionality (i.e., returning the minimum $K$ elements) than we need.
+Our parallel heap that supports batch updates (inserts and deletes) and finding the minimum element (find-min) efficiently is crucial to our data structure for the closest pair.
+Although we could implement a parallel heap using a parallel binary search tree, which supports a batch of $m$ updates to a set of $n$ elements in $O(m\log (n+m))$ work and $O(\log (n+m))$ depth~\cite{CLRS}, it supports more functionality (i.e., returning the minimum $K$ elements) than we need.
 In fact, the $O(m\log (n+m))$ work bound is tight for a binary search tree, since we can use it for comparison sorting.
-For our heap, we only need to support the find-min operation, and hence we design a parallel heap with a better work bound of $O(m\log((n+m)/m)+1)$.
-Furthermore, it allows us to construct the initial heap in linear work (by setting $m$ to the number of points and $n=0$ in the work bound), as needed for Theorem~\ref{theorem:build}.